 The movement of groups to new platforms presents a number of challenges to the National Security sector.
 These groups are effectively moving around platforms to create an echo chamber for their ideas and isolating themselves from outside parties in order to maintain privacy and security.

 This facilitates coordination and knowledge sharing, which can enhance group tradecraft and ultimately enable these groups to evade online detection from law enforcement or intelligence organizations.
 National security teams need to be able to identify the threat actors, where they are communicating, and where they might move next.
-Let’s look at an industry example of an ideologically motivated extremism group – QAnon – to showcase the importance of this effort.
+Let’s look at an industry example of an ideologically motivated extremist group – QAnon – to showcase the importance of this effort.

 The Spread of QAnon

 QAnon is an interesting case.
-It provides a prime example of how extremist movements are spawned over the internet and migrate across social media platforms.
+It provides a prime example of how extremist movements are spawned over the internet and migrate across open-source platforms.
 Examining the path the QAnon conspiracy has taken over the past few years can help us identify new extremist threats, and predict how they will spread online.

 QAnon initially started on 8chan (now 8kun), a sister site to the more well-known 4chan.
 These ‘chan’ sites are a very specific type of social media platform.
 The users are entirely anonymous and each time a user posts in a different thread, they are given a different series of numbers and letters as their ID.
 While 8kun has its appeal, it is not a site that will draw in a mass audience.
 Had the QAnon conspiracy remained isolated to 8kun, it is unlikely that it would have generated the mass following it has now.